blockchain-private-network/tron-local-private-network/README.md

 - Notice
   - cos FullNode.jar is sigle file bigger more 100M, so need yourself complie.
   - And copy FullNode.jar to SR directory.
-  - The [dist](./dist) directory is build file of tronweb that extend some self-defined functions.
+  - The [dist](./dist) directory contain build files of tronweb that extend some self-defined functions.

 ## Use Methods